Sofia Richie Worried That Scott Disick’s New Reality Show Could Put A Strain On Their Relationship, Per ‘HL’

 At the party, Disick allegedly got handsy with an unnamed woman, and was overheard telling people that he was single.
 Meanwhile, rumors began to fly that Scott and Sofia had split after she found out he had cheated on her during a trip to Miami.

 The rumors got even crazier when it was reported that Sofia’s famous father, music icon Lionel Richie, told his daughter to ditch Disick or he’d cut her out of his will.
-However, only days later Scott and Sofia were seen together, and they both denied any split had taken place.
+However, only days later, Scott and Sofia were seen together, and they both denied any split had taken place.